uwetom/media-production-worksheets/wk18-more-vr/index.md

 ![vr core template](https://uwetom.github.io/media-production-worksheets/wk17-vr-introduction/images/vr_core.jpg)

-If you created a new Vr core project you will need to set it up like last week:
+If you created a new VR core project you will need to set it up like last week.
+You can go back and look at [section 3 in last weeks workshop]() , or if you just need a reminder do the following:

 - In **Build Settings** switch the platform to Android
 - In **Project Settings > XR Interaction Toolkit** tick **Use XR Device Simulator in scene**